Cleveland Clinic logo

 Fontan Procedure

-A Fontan procedure is an operation for people who were born with one working heart ventricle.
-After having a Fontan procedure, all oxygen-poor blood in your child’s body goes right to their pulmonary artery instead of through their heart chambers.
+A Fontan procedure is an operation for children who are born with one working heart ventricle.
+After having a Fontan procedure, all oxygen-poor blood in your child’s body goes straight to their pulmonary artery instead of through their heart chambers.
 Most people live another 30 years or more after surgery.

 Advertisement